lodash/lodash/doc/README.md

 ### <a id="_defaultsobject--defaults1-defaults2-"></a>`_.defaults(object [, defaults1, defaults2, ...])`
 <a href="#_defaultsobject--defaults1-defaults2-">#</a> [&#x24C8;](https://github.com/bestiejs/lodash/blob/v0.3.1/lodash.js#L2275 "View in source") [&#x24C9;][1]

-Assigns missing properties in `object` with default values from the defaults objects.
-As soon as a property is set, additional defaults of the same property will be ignored.
+Assigns missing properties on `object` with default values from the defaults objects.
+Once a property is set, additional defaults of the same property will be ignored.

 #### Arguments
 1. `object` *(Object)*: The object to populate.